To Volunteer For An Event:

 “From family fun runs to leak detection contests to WaterSense demonstrations, Fix a Leak Week events happen from coast to coast and are all geared to teach you how to find and fix household leaks.”

-To celebrate the day and the “Power To Save The Powder” we will have a tent village in the Base Area with some Colorado friends that practice sustainability in their businesses and products.
-With a $10 donation to the HC3 to demo some of the newest equipment around, this is not a day to be missed!
+To celebrate the day and the “Power To Save The Powder” Arapahoe Basin will have a tent village in the Base Area with some Colorado friends that practice sustainability in their businesses and products.
+With a $10 donation to HC3 you can demo some of the newest equipment around.
+This is not a day to be missed!

 There will also be a prize drawing and silent auction with prizes from our sustainability minded friends in the tent village.